mdtanker/polartoolkit/docs/contribute.md

     make publish

  Now push the changes to Github and make a release with the matching version number.

 ## Update the dependencies
-The package uses `Poetry` (v.1.1.14) to handle dependencies, build, and publish.
+The package uses `Poetry` (v.1.2) to handle dependencies, build, and publish.
 Unfortunately, due to `PyGMT` relying on the C package `GMT`, poetry can't install `PyGMT`.
 This is the same with `GeoPandas` relying on `GDAL`.
+To get around this, we install `PyGMT` and `GeoPandas` with conda, and install the rest of the dependencies with `Poetry`.

 To update or add dependencies, use the below commands: